Skip to content

 Build an End-to-End Production MLOps Platform

-Ten parts ago, a data scientist dropped a Jupyter notebook in Slack, said "the model works, can you deploy it?", and walked away.
+Eleven parts ago, a data scientist dropped a Jupyter notebook in Slack, said "the model works, can you deploy it?", and walked away.
 We've spent the whole series answering that request properly.
-This finale doesn't introduce anything new — it steps back and shows how the nine pieces we built lock together into one platform, and then traces exactly what happens when a change enters it.
-If you've followed along, this is the article where it stops being nine tutorials and becomes one system.
+This finale doesn't introduce anything new — it steps back and shows how the ten pieces we built lock together into one platform, and then traces exactly what happens when a change enters it.
+If you've followed along, this is the article where it stops being ten tutorials and becomes one system.

 The whole architecture on one page